 The Character Analysis Book

-The book written by Christopher Fettes: A Peopled Labyrinth was published by GFCA in September 2015.
+Written by Christopher Fettes: A Peopled Labyrinth was published by GFCA in September 2015, and has been bought worldwide ever since, by those seeking in-depth understanding.
 It provides a thorough explanation and interpretation of the method of Character Analysis developed by Yat Malmgren, out of Rudolf Laban’s work.

 The book was launched at a flagship event here at GFCA London, attended by many former Drama Centre London alumni and colleagues, in September 2015.
 Subsequently the book was launched at the Academy of Music and Drama, Gothenburg University, Sweden, in November 2015, and at the Players Club, New York on 1 February 2016.

-If you would like to be kept informed about associated events including workshops in Character Analysis, and for more about the subject, please sign up to the mailing list.
+If you would like to be kept informed about associated events including workshops in Character Analysis, and for more about the work, please sign up to the mailing list.

-The book is available for purchase by visitors to our GFCA London studio; and also from French’s Theatre bookshop based at the Royal Court Theatre in London, and online via Amazon.co.uk.
+The book is available for purchase by visitors to our GFCA London studio, and online via Amazon.co.uk.

 The Laban-Carpenter Theory of Movement Psychology, adapted and brought to completion by Yat Malmgren, fully described and interpreted by Christopher Fettes.